torch-core/tep-vault-standard/tep-vault.md

     - MUST verify that Extra Currency deposits are supported by the vault's asset configuration.
         - MUST verify that the specific Extra Currency ID is supported by the vault.
         - If Extra Currency deposits are not supported or the specific ID is not supported, SHOULD throw an error and reject the transaction.
-    - MUST validate that exactly one Extra Currency is deposited with the correct ID and amount.
     - MUST validate `depositAmount` is greater than 0 and within vault's deposit limits.
     - MUST calculate expected shares using current vault share price and rounding rules.
     - If deposit fails for the following reasons, MUST refund Extra Currency and send [OP_VAULT_NOTIFICATION_EC](#op_vault_notification_ec) with `failureCallback.payload` to `initiator`:
         - `depositAmount` exceeds vault limit
         - Minted shares are less than `minShares`
-    - If deposit fails due to invalid Extra Currency or other operational errors, SHOULD NOT refund Extra Currency.
     - On successful share minting, MUST send [OP_VAULT_NOTIFICATION_FP](#op_vault_notification_fp) with `successCallback.payload` to `receiver`.
     - If `receiver` is address none, SHOULD set `receiver` to `initiator`.
     - MUST emit `TOPIC_DEPOSITED` event.